 Most travelers flying to Warsaw will arrive at Warsaw Frédéric Chopin Airport (WAW).
 The airport is the largest in Poland and is located just 8 km south of the city center.
 The rental car desks are located in the terminal, either in the public arrival hall or on the mezzanine level.

-A smaller number of travellers may arrive via Warsaw Modlin Airport.
+A smaller number of travelers may arrive via Warsaw Modlin Airport.
 This small airport, as is often the case with airports served by Ryanair, is not actually in Warsaw, but about 40 kilometers north of the center of the city.
 Currently, Ryanair is the only airline serving the airport.
-Rental desks are available in the terminal and it is possible to book you rental car online.
+Rental desks are available in the terminal and it is possible to book your rental car online.